-Additional Read: Premature withdrawal of fixed deposits
+Additional read: Premature withdrawal of fixed deposits

 However, if you spread the investment of Rs.
 1 lakh equally into two fixed deposits across two different companies, you would generate interest of Rs.
 5,000 each.
 Since each company is only paying you an interest amount equal to the maximum limit, there will be no tax deducted by either company.

 You will earn much more post TDS deduction and income tax deduction on your Bajaj Finance FD when compared to a bank FD.

 To help make sense of your maturity amount and the interest income you are likely to earn on your FD, you can use the online fixed deposit calculator.
-It is a simple tool that helps you calculate the amount that you will receive at the time of maturity of your deposit.
-It also helps you calculate and compare the interest receivable by changing the deposit amount, tenor and interest payment frequency.
+It is a simple tool that helps you calculate the amount you will receive at the time of maturity of your deposit.
+It also enables you to calculate and compare the interest receivable by changing the deposit amount, tenor and interest payment frequency.

-You can work out your investments in a way that the interest earned for the year does not exceed Rs.
+You can work out your investments so that the interest earned for the year does not exceed Rs.
 40,000 (or Rs.
 5,000 for senior citizens) in the same financial year.
 For instance, you can start a 12-month investment in October instead of April.
-Since the financial year closes on 31stMarch, the interest on your FD will be split across two financial years and hence, tax deduction avoided.
+Since the financial year closes on 31st March, the interest on your FD will be split across two financial years, and hence, the tax deduction is avoided.